 Other Ways to Address Anxiety Disorders

 Other techniques to address anxiety include:

 Some herbs, vitamin supplementation, and other nutritional aids are used to reduce their anxiety.
-These are best used under the supervision of a physician since many herbal products and vitamin supplements are unregulated by the FDA.
+These are best used under the supervision of a physician since many herbal products and vitamin supplements could counter act w prescribed medications.